About Brief Therapy

 Anxiety affects us all at some time.
 Mostly we can reason with it, but occasionally we get stuck in a repetitive anxiety cycle that seems just impossible to break.
 Trying to understand it won’t work, we need to do something different.
 Brief therapy can help.

 Post-traumatic stress disorder (PTSD) is caused by traumatic,l frightening or distressing events.
 Most people don’t suffer lasting effects – reliving the event, flashbacks, nightmares – but some do.
-This may be immediate or some time after the event.
-PTSD can be successfully treated using Brief Therapy techniques often in a single session.
+This may be immediate or sometime after the event.
+PTSD can be successfully treated using Brief Therapy techniques.
+The most intrusive symptoms are often significantly reduced in a single session.

 Many people with a phobia resign themselves to living with it, but this doesn’t have to be the case.
 Though sufferers often don’t believe that anything can help them, there are several proven brief therapy techniques for dealing effectively with a phobia.

-Taking a solution focused approach to dealing with the stress will enable you to counter the negative effects and to be more resourceful in the face of challenge or high demand.
+Taking a solution-focused approach to building resilience will enable you to counter the negative effects and to be more resourceful in the face of challenge or high demand.
+‘Stress’ used to be a taboo subject.
+It is now widely recognised ass a by-product of our modern lifestyle and, particularly in some jobs, unavoidable.
+Learning to manage stress and reduce its impact means that you become more resilient.

 Personal wellbeing involves a number of positive decisions about how we think and how we interact with the world.
 Improving wellbeing means taking simple steps that enable you to find balance – physical, mental, social, intellectual and spiritual.